SavageSzym-Productions/thegreatsuspender/README.md

-# The Great Suspender
+# The Great Suspender has now been abandoned

 <img src="/src/img/suspendy-guy.png" width="100px" />

 **What happened here?**
-As of 19/08/2021, The Great Suspender has been Abandoned.
+As of 19/08/2021, we have decided to stop working on The Great Suspender, making it abandonware.

 **What does this mean for users?**
 This means that the extension has been discontinued, meaning it may not be downloaded?